Aims and activities

 We want to explore the following questions in collaboration with other funders:

-- How can we harness the maximum amount of budget possible to ensure we can fund significant developments and impact in the climate space?
+- How can we harness more budget to be able to fund significant developments in the climate innovation space?

 How to get involved